Certified Short Course Calendar 2025

 Through the course, you will develop your knowledge and appreciation of key concepts and practical tools to effectively manage social performance, engage meaningfully with communities and key stakeholders, manage social impacts and risks, ensure socio-economic benefit delivery and implement monitoring and evaluation best practices in complex environments.

-By the end of the course, you should have a solid grounding in key principles and practices, enabling them to appreciate the value of stakeholder engagement and effectively managing social impacts and risks.
-Overall, the course aims to empower you to contribute to sustainable and socially responsible business practices in their respective roles and industries.
+By the end of the course, you should have a solid grounding in key principles and practices, enabling you to appreciate the value of stakeholder engagement and effectively manage social impacts and risks.
+Overall, the course aims to empower you to contribute to sustainable and socially responsible business practices in your respective roles and industries.

 What you will walk away with: